Keegan Bradley: 2022

 In October 2022, Bradley won the Zozo Championship for his fifth PGA Tour victory and his first since the 2018 BMW Championship.

+2023

+In June, Bradley won the Travelers Championship for his sixth PGA Tour victory.
+Bradley broke the tournament's scoring record with a score of 23-under 257.

+2024

+In August, Bradley won the BMW Championship for the second time, becoming the first Ryder Cup captain to win a PGA Tour event since Davis Love III in 2015.

+2025

+In June, Bradley won the Travelers Championship for the second time in three years.
+Bradley rallied from three shots behind with four holes to play and birdied the 18th hole to win by one over Tommy Fleetwood and Russell Henley.

 Personal life

 Bradley's aunt is former LPGA player and World Golf Hall of Fame member Pat Bradley.
 As a child he attended some of her tournaments and he has called her an inspiration.
 His other aunt, Peggy, is a 7-time Women's Club Champion at York Golf and Tennis Club in York, Maine.
 He is a fan of Boston Red Sox baseball, Boston Celtics basketball, New England Patriots football and Boston Bruins hockey, and has said his dream golf foursome includes his father, Ben Hogan, and Tom Brady.

 Bradley considers frequent practice-round partner Phil Mickelson a mentor, and he credits Mickelson for helping him win the 2011 PGA Championship.
-Bradley is also close friends with Jason Dufner and was one of the first to personally congratulate him after his victory in the 2011 PGA Championship.
+Bradley is also close friends with Jason Dufner, and was one of the first to personally congratulate him after his victory in the 2013 PGA Championship.